Dr. Richard Weinblatt

 County Sheriff's Department in Santa Fe, New Mexico, I walked up some

 porch stairs to knock on the door of a mobile home.
-Suddenly, I was
+Suddenly, I was tackled

-dispatchers that came in while we were enroute.
+in while we were enroute.

 READ MORE: http://www.policeone.